The-Abe/the-abe.github.io/_posts/2023-08-09-login-bash-shortcut.md

 categories: snippets
 ---

-# Shortcut to login as anyone in bash

 If you ever find yourself switching users on Linux servers frequently, consider using the following snippet in your `.bashrc` file.